When and where does it all go down?

 Lots of members consider their work shifts to be a benefit of CSA membership!
 It’s an opportunity to pitch in, while getting to know your neighbors.
 Since we as members are our own staff, our collective labor is what keeps this CSA running, therefore work shifts are mandatory.
 Members who fail to fulfill their work shift obligations by the final distribution of summer will not be invited to re-join the CSA for following seasons.

-THREE work shifts (1 hour and 45 minutes each) are required per season per membership, regardless of how many people are splitting how many shares.
+THREE work shifts (up to 1 1⁄2 hours each) are required per season per membership, regardless of how many people are splitting how many shares.
 Meaning, a single person with one veggie and one flower share owes three shifts, just like three roommates splitting one fruit share also collectively owe three shifts.
 Tasks can include unloading bins from the delivery truck, staffing the distribution stations, sweeping the patio, overseeing food scraps collection for compost, wiping down empty bins, carting leftovers to the food kitchen, etc.

 How many people does one share feed?

-Our weekly summer vegetable share is large and feeds several people (the weekly contents are far more than what one single person could likely get through each week).
-One veggie share tends to work out well for an omnivorous household of three, or a vegetarian household of two–depending of course on how often you cook.
-Also keep in mind that the first couple weeks of the season are lighter as the harvest season gets underway, but things ramp up pretty quickly.
+Our weekly summer vegetable share is large and feeds several people (the weekly contents are more than what one single person could likely get through each week).
+One veggie share tends to work out well for a household of two or three–depending of course on how much you cook/eat.
+Also keep in mind that the first few weeks of the season are lighter as the harvest season gets underway, but things ramp up pretty quickly.

 Do you sell half shares?